 Technical and manufacturing constraints ensure the design can be manufactured properly.
 The requirements include packaging dimensions, dielines, materials, print limitations, mandatory labels, barcode placement, and regulatory requirements.
 Designers need to know what is physically possible to avoid producing designs that cannot be printed or assembled.

 For example, a chocolate bar wrapper may require a two-color flexographic print process, meaning gradients or detailed photographic images are not feasible.
-The brief may also state that the packaging must include an allergen warning, nutrition table, batch code area, and a certain amount of space for heat-sealing essentials that must be considered in the layout.
+The brief may also state that the packaging must include an allergen warning, a nutrition table, a batch code area, and a certain amount of space for heat-sealing essentials that must be considered in the layout.

 6. List Required Outputs and File Deliverables